Skip to main content

 What challenges did you face first in Canada, and how did you overcome them?

 Moving to Canada to pursue my dream at an early age pushed me to become self-reliant in a new and foreign world.
-As challenging as it was, I would say that Moving to Canada has been a life-changing decision, making me a stronger person and a better professional.
-The skills I've gained here will stay with me forever.
+As challenging as it was, I can confidently say that it gave me more than I could ever ask for.
+The experience taught me resilience, adaptability and how to thrive outside my comfort zone.
+The skills and unteachable wisdom I’ve gained in Canada will stay with me forever, wherever I am.

 Check out more of Andrew Reutsky’s work below: